 Best credit cards for traveling to Europe

 Despite credit card issuers' insistence that magnetic stripe cards work anywhere, many American travelers find themselves turned away by European retailers worried about fraud.
 Therefore, you'll need a "chip-and-PIN" or at least a "chip-and-signature" credit card that works at merchants who no longer have magnetic stripe readers.
 Two of the best credit cards for European visits offer great perks beyond enhanced security:

 - British Airways Visa Signature Card from Chase.
 Chase's early experiments with chip-and-signature on its elite cards prepared the bank for this mainstream offering.
-With no foreign transaction fees for purchases when you travel abroad and generous frequent flier miles bonuses, this card offers exceptional value for frequent U.K. visitors.
+With no foreign transaction fees for purchases when you travel abroad and a generous rewards program, this card offers exceptional value for frequent U.K. visitors.

 - GlobeTrek Visa from Andrews Federal Credit Union.
 As the official credit union for employees of Andrews Air Force Base, AFCU joined a coalition of small lenders offering chip-and-PIN cards for military personnel.
 However, anyone can join AFCU by making a small donation to the American Consumer Council.
 This travel rewards card features no international foreign transaction fee and a surprisingly low variable APR.

 Remember to select your PIN before you leave the States, or you'll be stuck fishing for cash when you reach your destination.

 Best credit cards for traveling to Central and South America

 Frequent travelers to Buenos Aires and other popular South American destinations suggest that the black market for U.S. dollars will often get you a better exchange rate than even the best credit cards.
 However, I think it's worth a little more to stay secure in unfamiliar territory.
 Besides, black-market cashiers don't offer frequent flier miles.